Free CUDA via Colab

 The example's companion README walks through the OAuth setup with screenshots.

-What does the LoRA do?
+What the LoRA gives you

 | Item | Cost |